ArcGIS Pro Pricing

 - ArcGIS Roads and Highways

 - ArcGIS Workflow Manager*

 - ArcGIS Defense Mapping

 In the future, we will be releasing the following ArcGIS Pro extensions:

 Extensions licensed for ArcGIS Desktop can be used with both ArcGIS Pro and ArcMap (as available).

 - There are more than 200 resources related to ArcGIS Pro on the Esri Training site including seminars, web courses, instructor-led training, and tutorials.

-- The Learn ArcGIS site has lessons on using ArcGIS Pro, including a great lesson to get you started.
+- Find ArcGIS tutorials on using ArcGIS Pro, including a great tutorial to get you started..